publicsource/pittsburgh-powermap/README.md

 - **Most importantly** select the option to "Create a new branch for this commit and start a pull request." (do not commit direct to `master`)
 - Click the "Propose changes" button

-Then you can navigate to your pull request where Netlify will automatically generate a "Deploy Preview" link to review your changes before merging them to the live site.
+Then you can navigate to your pull request where Netlify will automatically generate a "Deploy preview" link to review your changes before merging them to the live site.

 ### Option 2: Run the code locally